 Step 4

-Now that we have a file with our users and passwords in a format that Nginx can read, we need to configure Nginx to check this file before serving our protected content.
+Now that you have a file with users and passwords stored in a format that Nginx can read, the next step is to set up Nginx to check this file before serving any restricted content.

 sudo nano /etc/nginx/sites-enabled/default

-Inside, with the comments stripped, the file should look similar to this: /etc/nginx/sites-enabled/default
+Inside the file, your server block should look somewhat similar to this: /etc/nginx/sites-enabled/default

 server {